alex-anast/alex-anast.github.io/prompts.md

 # Position Layout Template

 Job Title — Company Name
-📍 Location (or “Remote” / “Hybrid – based in X”)  🗓 Start – End Date
+📍 Location (or "Remote" / "Hybrid – based in X")  🗓 Start – End Date
-(Optionally add a one-line tagline if your title alone doesn’t show scope)
+(Optionally add a one-line tagline if your title alone doesn't show scope)

-Example: “Leading data engineering initiatives supporting ML and analytics across global teams.”
+Example: "Leading data engineering initiatives supporting ML and analytics across global teams."

 ## 1. One-line summary (optional but powerful)

-A short, assertive description that frames what you own or lead rather than what you were “responsible for.”
+A short, assertive description that frames what you own or lead rather than what you were "responsible for."
 Owns design and deployment of scalable data infrastructure enabling company-wide AI workflows.

 ## 2. Bullet points — impact and substance